 ARTD 7410T Painting

-60 hours; 3 credits

 Advanced workshop in various painting media.
 Discussion of materials and techniques.
 Lecture.

 Prerequisite: matriculation for the M.S. in Ed. in the liberal arts option in art; and Art 6210T [623.1T] or the equivalent of the course.

 ARTD 7420X Advanced Painting Techniques I

-60 hours; 3 credits

-Advanced creative work in easel painting.
+60 hours; 3 credits Advanced creative work in easel painting.
 Analysis of various techniques.
 Utilization of a variety of media.

-Prerequisite: matriculation for the M.A. in teaching art or matriculation for the M.F.A.; and a minimum of two undergraduate painting courses or permission of the deputy chairperson.
+Prerequisite: matriculation for the M.F.A. in art or for the M.A. in art education; and a minimum of two undergraduate painting courses or permission of the deputy chairperson.

 ARTD 7421X Advanced Painting Techniques II

-60 hours; 3 credits

-Continuation of Art 7420X [743X].
+60 hours; 3 credits Continuation of Art 7420X [743X].